Last updated on

 -

-You will not be tested on version control, as it was already graded in the unguided lab (we don’t want you to struggle with command line issues in limited time; we hope the lectures were useful and we encourage you to train on your own and use Git or other VCSs in your future classes, but there won’t be points for Git on the exam).
+You will not be tested directly on version control, as it was already graded in the unguided lab (we don’t want you to struggle with command line issues in limited time; we hope the lectures were useful and we encourage you to train on your own and use Git or other VCSs in your future classes, but there won’t be points for Git on the exam).
+We do expect you to know the basics, though (including cloning from a Git bundle!).

 -